-Brotherly pop trio Hanson has formed its own label, 3CG Records, through which it will release its third album, "Underneath," in early 2004.
-The band, which parted ways with Island Def Jam in May, has also extended its acoustic tour, which wraps Nov.
-5 at New York's Carnegie Hall.
+Brotherly pop trio Hanson has formed its own label, 3CG Records, through which it will release its third album, “Underneath,” in early 2004.
+The band, which acoustic tour, which wraps Nov.
+5 at New York’s Carnegie Hall.

 The group plans to eventually sign and develop other acts through 3CG, but for now the focus is on “Underneath.”
 A limited-edition acoustic EP bearing the 3CG stamp and featuring some of the group’s new songs is available at the band’s official Web site and at shows on its current tour.